nismod/nismod.github.io/docs/smif-prerequisites.md

 This section is for [modellers](./smif-prerequisites.html#sector-modeller).

-This data holds initialisation values of parameters which are otherwise dynamically determined by the model (elsewhere called 'state').
+This data holds initialisation values of parameters which are otherwise dynamically determined by the model (also called 'state').

 For example, the level of a reservoir in a water supply model may be passed between planning years (an example of inter-seasonal or inter-year storage).
 The initial value of the reservoir level can be set in this dataset.